Missions - Full Report

 Church attendance can also be a useful metric, though as with baptisms, it doesn’t necessarily indicate the commitment level of the attendees.

 Our view, supported by experts in the field, is that the most strategic metrics are the number of baptisms and average church attendance.
 While in some contexts, baptism and church attendance aren't indicators of true transformation, they are fairly good (though very imperfect) indicators of true impact in the context we're looking at, which is primarily unreached people groups in which some form of persecution exists, and especially those unreached people groups in which a multiplying church-planting movement is the result.
-As noted earlier, the fact that movements are growing through a rapid multiplication of churches is itself evidence for the genuineness of a good number of the conversions.
+As noted earlier, the fact that movements are growing through a rapid multiplication of churches is itself evidence that a good number of disciples are being made.

 General Evidence for Effective Types of Programs